 My research aims to interrogate the histories, concepts and politics of “Asian Australia” through an understanding and connection to that social/cultural/disciplinary space, “Asian America”.
-Despite obvious transnational connections—English-speaking settler colonies perched on the edge of the Pacific, pioneers of racist immigration exclusion, with Asian sub-cultural concepts that have fluid transnational legibility—this topic remains profoundly under-explored.
+Despite obvious transnational connections—English-speaking settler colonies perched on the edge of the Pacific, pioneers of racist immigration exclusion, with Asian diasporic identities that have fluid transnational legibility—this topic remains profoundly under-explored.
 I’m convinced that giving serious attention to this important comparative and transnational area promises to enrich both the well-established field of Asian American Studies, and its nascent Australian counterpart.

 Wang, Tandee, and Thomas J. Rogers.
 “Bushman or Boer – Australian Identity in a ‘White Man’s War’, 1899–1902.”
 British Journal of Military History 7, no. 2 (2021): 64–86.